 In the event that you are injured at work, and it is established and accepted as a work-related injury, the Workplace Injury Rehabilitation Compensation Act 2013 (the WIRC Act, previously the Accident Compensation Act 1985) provides for compensation for injured staff.
 The Act places obligations on both employers and employees.

 The Act and the compensation scheme (known as WorkCover) are administered by the Victorian WorkCover Authority (WorkSafe).
-Deakin's WorkCover insurer is CGU.
+Deakin's WorkCover WorkSafe Agent is EML.

 Independent contractors and their employees are not directly covered by the University's WorkCover insurance.
 However, the University would be potentially liable where contractors are not insured either through their omission or because they are sole traders that cannot be insured.
 Where the University has not adequately managed the safety of insured contractors, the WorkCover Authority may seek to recover their costs from the University.